 Wondering where you can actually travel for Christmas in 2021?
 From sunny shores to winter wonderland ski resorts, these are the best places to spend Christmas this year.
 While some destinations and hotels have released their holiday plans, these are subject to change due to the ongoing coronavirus pandemic, so be sure to check before planning your trip.

 Related: More holiday travel ideas

 Jackson Hole, Wyoming

 Take advantage of perfect skiing and delightful holiday events at Jackson Hole Mountain Resort this December.
 During the Holiday Roundup from Dec.
 24 to Dec.
-31, guests can see Wyoming’s indigenous osprey, say hello to avalanche dogs, and even ski with Santa during daily, family-friendly events.
+31, guests enjoy family-friendly events like New Year's Eve fireworks.
 There are several stunning slopeside lodges to choose from, including the luxurious Teton Mountain Lodge & Spa and the ski-in/ski-out Four Seasons Resort and Residences Jackson Hole.
-And while there’s plenty to do at the resort, Yellowstone National Park and Grand Teton National Park are nearby for any visitors who want to see these breathtaking spots at their wintery best.
+And while there's plenty to do at the resort, Yellowstone National Park and Grand Teton National Park are nearby for any visitors who want to see these breathtaking spots at their wintery best.

 New York, New York

 There's truly nothing like Christmas in New York City.
 Seeing the city decorated with twinkling lights and impressive trees as you shop for last-minute gifts or sip hot cocoa is really an experience everyone should have at least once in their life.
 Beloved holiday traditions, like the Christmas Spectacular Starring the Radio City Rockettes and holiday markets, are back for the 2021 season, so it might be the perfect time to spend Christmas in the city.